-These units are certified as combination heating and cooling equipment for outdoor rooftop or ground level installations.
+R8GE units are certified as combination heating and cooling equipment for outdoor rooftop or ground level installations.
 Units may be installed on combustible flooring or Class A, B, or C roofing material when used with bottom supply and return air ducts as long as the following requirements are met:

-- If using bottom discharge with return air ducts a roof curb must be installed prior to unit installation.
+- If using horizontal supply and return air ducts, the horizontal roof curb kit and return air kit must be installed prior to unit installation.
+Horizontal roof curb is required. - If using bottom discharge with return air ducts a roof curb must be installed prior to unit installation.
 See Rigging and Hoisting section for setting of the unit. - Sufficient clearance for unobstructed airflow through the outdoor coil must also be maintained in order to achieve rated performance.
 See page 5 for information about locating the equipment.